Skip to Content

 Mini-plastic greenhouses are indeed good additions to a garden or allotment, and they are especially effective at seed starting and plant cloning.
 Another advantage of using mini-plastic greenhouses is that they are mobile and take up little space.

 Many gardeners are working with limited space and are turning to the best portable greenhouse alternative methods.
-For some people, it’s not possible to fit a full-sized glass greenhouse in their outdoor area.
+Fitting a full-sized glass greenhouse in their outdoor area is impossible for some people.
 These traditional greenhouses require plenty of space and are difficult to transport into some gardens.

 plastic green greenhouse